gabriel-doriath-dohler/Craft-your-IC-FSiC-2023/README.md

-# V-RISC-V at FSiC 2023
+# "Craft your IC" at FSiC 2023

-Slides for our talk at FSiC 2023 presenting our work on V-RISC-V.
+Slides for our talk at FSiC 2023 presenting our work "Craft your IC".

 ## Dev Setup